xn8spicer/rLab/IntroducingRsupplement.md

 R is installed on the PRI lab computers, however RStudio is currently only available on the PRI windows servers (kiev and moscow) and the PRI linux server (finland).

 ### Section 2.2
+As you work through some of the examples in section 2.2, be sure to examine your Workspace in the UR pane.

 Programming languages deal with zero division differently.
 In some cases any opertation attempting division by zero is prohibited.
 R will allow you to proceed, but results vary.
 Consider these calcuations...
 ```
 1/0